vkbo/novelWriter/docs/source/project_overview.rst

 :guilabel:`Working Title` set in :ref:`a_proj_settings`.

 The backup feature, when configured, can also be run manually from the :guilabel:`Tools` menu.
-It is also possible to disable automated backup for a given project in :guilabel:`Project Settings`.
+It is also possible to disable automated backups for a given project in :guilabel:`Project Settings`.

 .. note::